grea09/gennio/doc/atto/notes/log.md

 # Phase 2

+## 12019-09-06

+**Missing day : 1**

+Getting back at redaction.

 ## 12019-09-04

-Roy uses frequencies with a learning perdiod.
+Roy uses frequencies with a learning period.
 I need to make sure I got the right way to represent the tables.

 ## 12019-09-03

 Stayed home.

 ## 12019-09-02